angular/angular/aio/content/guide/angular-package-format.md

 * `"node"` selects flattened ES2015 code when the package is loaded in Node.

-    This format is used due to the requirements of `zone.js`, which does not support native `async`/`await` ES2017 syntax.
-Therefore, Node is instructed to use ES2015 code, where `async`/`await` structures have been downleveled into Promises.
+    This format is used due to the requirements of `zone.js`, which does not support native <code class="no-auto-link">async</code>/`await` ES2017 syntax.
+Therefore, Node is instructed to use ES2015 code, where <code class="no-auto-link">async</code>/`await` structures have been downleveled into Promises.

 * `"default"` selects flattened ES2020 code for all other consumers.